 After the HVC is constructed, the nodes in the network become aware of the relative coordinates between the landmarks through the HVC chart.
 The HVC chart can point out where the destination is and where the landmarks are.
 We introduce an Auxiliary Routing Path (ARP) to indicate the direction in the journey from source to destination, so finally we can find a routing path to the destination with the ARP support.
-In our protocol, source node S will make greedy forwarding to destination node D. The landmarks shown in the ARP are merely to guide the packet to its destination, and we do not necessary to forward a packet to reach any landmark as long as the next node is closer to the destination than the current one.
-Each landmark is treated as a general node after the virtual coordinate system HVC is constructed.
-Note that the last landmark in the ARP is the one nearest the destination node.
+In our protocol, source node S will make greedy forwarding to destination node D. The landmarks shown in the ARP are merely to guide the packet to its destination, and we do not necessary forward a packet to reach any landmark as long as the next node is closer to the destination than the current one.
+Each landmark is treated as a standard node after the virtual coordinate system HVC is constructed.
+Note that, the last landmark in the ARP is the one nearest the destination node.

 The ARP is a path made up by the source node, destination node, and some landmarks to indicate the direction of packet transmission.
 The neighboring landmarks of the source and destination nodes can be thought of as the outlets and inlets in which packets can deliver out and receive from, respectively.
 Through intuition, we may find the shortest path from source to destination to be the ARP.
 However, we assume the inlet for the packet to receive from is the landmark nearest to the destination node to increase the success rate of forwarding packets while the packet was forwarded to the destination directly.
 We only add one direction to guide the packet to be received accurately, but this does not increase the routing path.
-Thus, we can apply the shortest path algorithm, like Dijkstra's algorithm [4], to find the shortest path in HVC chart from the source node to a landmark nearest to the destination node as the ARP.
-For example, in Fig. 3.6, if T_5 is the nearest landmark of the destination node D, we can find the shortest path from S to T_5 by using Dijkstra's shortest path algorithm.
+Thus, we can apply the shortest path algorithm, like Dijkstra's algorithm [5], to find the shortest path in HVC chart from the source node to a landmark nearest to the destination node as the ARP.
+For example, in Fig. 9, if $T_5$ is the nearest landmark of the destination node D, we can find the shortest path from S to $T_5$ by using Dijkstra's shortest path algo-If the hop distance of rithm. path $S \rightarrow T_1 \rightarrow T_2 \rightarrow T_3 \rightarrow T_4 \rightarrow T_5 \rightarrow D$ is the shortest one found by Dijkstra's algorithm, it will become the ARP for the packet to deliver from S to D.

-Figure 3.6: A diagram to demonstrate how to route source S to destination D. The ARP of this routing path is $S \rightarrow T_1 \rightarrow T_2 \rightarrow T_3 \rightarrow T_4 \rightarrow T_5 \rightarrow D$.
+Figure 9: A diagram to demonstrate how to route source S to destination D. The ARP of this routing path is $S \rightarrow T_1 \rightarrow T_2 \rightarrow T_3 \rightarrow T_4 \rightarrow T_5 \rightarrow D$ .
+The nodes are the landmarks of the network except S, Y, Z, and D.